 During her tenure, Ms. Gonzalez has received numerous SEC awards, including the SEC’s Distinguished Service Award in 2017, which is the SEC’s highest honorary award and given annually to recognize employees or teams who have made substantial and lasting contributions to the SEC’s mission.
 Prior to joining the Commission, Ms. Gonzalez worked at the U.S. Department of the Treasury.
 She earned her law degree from George Washington University and her undergraduate degree from Georgetown University

-Maria Gattuso is Deloitte’s lead regulatory advisory principal in the investment management and wealth industries and is part of the team leading Deloitte’s initiatives around recently adopted rules affecting the investment management and wealth industries.
-She focuses on regulatory and compliance matters for Deloitte’s investment management and wealth clients including investment advisers, wealth managers, broker dealers, mutual fund complexes, hedge funds, and private equity funds.
-Representative engagements include large scale remediation projects involving forensic and data analysis, caculating investor harm, rule implementation (including Reg BI, DOL and the mutual fund liquidity rule) and performing gap analyses against regulatory requirements and controls assessments, including in connection with SEC enforcement actions and deficiency letters and FINRA investigations.
+Maria Gattuso has over 25 years of experience in financial services and leads Deloitte’s Financial Services Regulatory Remediation practice.
+She focuses on regulatory and compliance matters for Deloitte’s investment management and wealth clients including investment advisers, wealth managers, broker dealers, mutual fund complexes, BDCs, hedge funds, and private equity funds.
+Representative engagements include large scale remediation projects involving forensic and data analysis, calculating investor harm, rule implementation (including Reg BI, DOL and the mutual fund liquidity rule) and performing gap analyses against regulatory requirements and controls assessments, including in connection with SEC enforcement actions and deficiency letters and FINRA investigations.
 She has also assisted clients with assessing legal and compliance departments for efficiencies and modernization, impact analyses of structuring alternatives around different operating models, mock exams and regulatory analytics.

-Maria has served as a co-chairperson of the 100 women in hedge fundsTM Legal Peer Advisory Counsel and the Women’s Investment Management Forum.
+Maria serves as a co-chairperson of the 100 women in hedge fundsTM Legal Peer Advisory Group and has co-chaired the Women’s Investment Management Forum.
 She has served as an adjunct professor of law of Georgetown University Law Center, where she has taught classes on investment management law.

 Maria is fluent in Spanish.